nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/naming-conventions.md

 {{#> callout type='tip' heading='quick switcher' }}
 By using prefixes, you can find elements of your configuration more easily.
 You can jump between any Studio feature or menu in a snap by typing its name.
-This action can be triggered by clicking the Jump To option on the bottom left of your Studio project, or using the Ctrl + K / ⌘ + K shortcut.
+This action can be triggered by clicking the **Jump To** option on the bottom left of your Studio project or using the Ctrl + K / ⌘ + K shortcut.
 {{/callout}}

 We strongly encourage you to follow these, especially if you are a beginner.